techidaily/site-android-transfer/source/_posts/in-2024-how-to-use-phone-clone-to-migrate-your-oneplus-nord-ce-3-5g-data-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![how to transfer from OnePlus Nord CE 3 5G to Other Android Devices -Bluetooth](https://images.wondershare.com/drfone/article/2017/11/android-android-002.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Lp78eFEGwVU?si=-4orJBLvJJrggCJ2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This one is the best to transfer the data such as photos, videos, songs, and other files.
 You have to discover the OnePlus Nord CE 3 5G device and connect them through the wireless Bluetooth exchange data method.
 Allow your destination device to detect its presence and attempt to establish the connection between them.
 Once both devices are paired with Bluetooth, exchange the data, which include files, songs, ringtones, photos and videos.
 Note that Bluetooth can’t transfer text messages, contacts, call history or Apps.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aIx71tPaWKg?si=lG5OiUe-M6eBJf5b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4.
 Tips about how to transfer from OnePlus Nord CE 3 5G to Other Android Devices